borgbackup/borg/docs/faq.rst

       meaningless without the running process that created them and the process needs to recreate them in any case).
 So, don't panic if your backup misses a UDS!
-    * The precise on-disk representation of the holes in a sparse file.
+    * The precise on-disk (or rather: not-on-disk) representation of the holes in a sparse file.
       Archive creation has no special support for sparse files, holes are backed up as (deduplicated and compressed) runs of zero bytes.
       Archive extraction has optional support to extract all-zero chunks as